Law clerk: Qualifications

 Supreme Court Justice Byron White previously served as a law clerk to Chief Justice Fred M. Vinson.
 Current Supreme Court Justice Neil Gorsuch served as law clerk to Justice White.

 Most law clerks are recent law school graduates who performed at or near the top of their class.
 Federal judges, especially those at the appellate level, often require that applicants for law clerk positions have experience with law review or moot court in law school.
 As such, the law clerk application process is highly competitive, with most federal judges receiving hundreds of applications for only one or two open positions in any given year.

 Federal appellate judges tend to recruit primarily from the most prestigious and highly-ranked law schools in the United States.
 Justice Clarence Thomas is the major exception to the rule; he takes pride in selecting clerks from non-top-tier schools, and publicly noted that his clerks have been attacked on the Internet as "third tier trash".

 Judicial clerkships with federal or state appellate judges tend to be more competitive than those with state-level trial court judges.
 However, because there are many more law graduates with high academic credentials than there are clerkship positions available at any level, competition for judicial clerkships is always intense.

-Because of the selection criteria, many notable legal figures, professors, and judges were initially law clerks.
+Because of the competitive selection criteria, many law clerks go on to become distinguished legal figures, professors, and judges later in their careers.
 Many Supreme Court justices previously clerked for other Supreme Court justices: